Why Sleep With a Pillow Between Your Legs?

 ♬ original sound – Jordan_The_Stallion8

-However, Jordan isn’t the only one waving the flag for this online.
+However, Jordan isn’t the only one advocating for this technique on social media.
 Other TikTokers, such as @Stretch_pad, are showing their support for the pillow leg sleep life:

 @stretch_pad